PCardoso7/football_card_pt/README.md

 Football Lives, Results and Leaderboards on a Lovelace Card (Home Assistant).
  - Allows Telegram notifications and automations triggered by a simple goal from the favorite team.<br>
+ - With the indication of the television channel that will broadcast.

 <hr>